-Furthermore, the ratification of all ILO governance conventions would help to ensure implementation of labour standards.
-For example, Comoros, Mauritius and the Seychelles have not ratified the Convention concerning Labour Inspection in Agriculture (C 129, 1969).
-The Employment Policy Convention35 (C 122, 1964) has not been ratified by Mauritius, Seychelles and Zimbabwe.
+Furthermore, the ratification of all ILO governance conventions would help to ensure the implementation of labour standards.
+For example, Comoros, Mauritius and Seychelles have not ratified the Convention concerning Labour Inspection in Agriculture (C 129, 1969).
+The Employment Policy Convention (C 122, 1964) has not been ratified by Mauritius, Seychelles and Zimbabwe.

 Several other (technical) ILO Conventions and protocols that touch upon the issues identified above have already been ratified by the five ESA countries.
-However, there are some that have not been ratified by all ESA countries, such as:
+However, some have not been ratified by all ESA countries, such as:

-- Workers' Representatives Convention, No. 135 (1971) only ratified by Zimbabwe - Labour Inspection (Seafarers) Convention, No. 178 (1996) not ratified by any ESA 5 country - Violence and Harassment Recommendation, No. 206 (2019) not ratified by any ESA 5 country - Protocol of 1990 to the Night Work (Women) Convention (Revised), 1948 only ratified by Madagascar - Migrant Workers (Supplementary Provisions) Convention, No. 143 (1975) only ratified by Madagascar
+- Workers' Representatives Convention, No. 135 (1971) only ratified by Zimbabwe. - Labour Inspection (Seafarers) Convention, No. 178 (1996) not ratified by any ESA5 country. - Violence and Harassment Recommendation, No. 206 (2019) not ratified by any ESA5 country. - Protocol of 1990 to the Night Work (Women) Convention (Revised), 1948 only ratified by Madagascar.